 There was also a Monastery of Holy Mary which belonged to the Augustinian Order.
 Körmend had been a free royal town only until the reign of King Zsigmond when it became the property of Ellerbach János.
 Later, Széchy Péter owned it in 1412 and the Széchenyi family got it in 1430.

 King Ulászló II gave tax exemption to the native traders of the whole country in 1497.
 Körmend was famous for its great markets at this time.
 Its fortifications were built around this time, too.
 The town was owned by Bakócz Tamás in 1514.
 Later, Tarnóczy András got the town in 1548 but the Erdődy family bought it in 1565.
 The inner palace was surrounded by a stone wall and bastions while the town was fortified by a wooden palisade and a moat.

 Joó János of Kaszaháza owned the town in 1595 but Emperor Rudolf took it away from him.
 He gave it to his Chief Horse Master in 1604 who was Batthyány Ferenc.
 The family had owned it for nearly 300 years.
 Batthyány Ádám made Körmend a frontier castle because of the Turkish threat.
 The inhabitants were given the same privileges as the Hajdú soldiers but they were also made to provide military service.

-And here are a few more pictures of Körmend:
+Here are a few more pictures of Körmend: